US STOCKS-Wall St falls after Fitch downgrades top-tier US rating

 Aug 2 (Reuters) - Wall Street fell on Wednesday after rating agency Fitch's move to downgrade the U.S. government's credit rating hit appetite for risky assets around the world.

-Fitch downgraded the United States to AA+ from AAA, citing fiscal deterioration over the next three years as well as growing government debt, the second major agency to cut the country's rating after Standard & Poor's in 2011 stripped it of its triple-A grade.
+Fitch downgraded the United States to AA+ from AAA, citing fiscal deterioration over the next three years as well as a growing general government debt burden, making it the second major rating agency after Standard & Poor's move in 2011 to strip the country of its triple-A rating.

+The yield on U.S. 10-year Treasury notes US10YT=RR rose to 4.07%, after briefly slipping earlier in the day.

+Safe havens gold XAU= and the Japanese yen JPY=EBS rose, while the dollar index =USD climbed 0.5%.
+US/

-Several major brokerages, however, said the downgrade was unlikely to result in a sustained drag on U.S. financial markets, noting that the economy was stronger than in 2011.
+Several major brokerages said Fitch's downgrade was unlikely to result in a sustained drag on U.S. financial markets, noting that the economy was stronger than in 2011.

-Fitch downgrade has provided investors a reason to book profits, said Sam Stovall, chief investment strategist at CFRA Research.

-"We have seen the markets advanced quite nicely in July and now the downgrade dampens near-term investor sentiment."
+"Certainly markets haven't reacted anything like they did back in 2011, but as investors come in and look at what's going on, it makes them a little uncomfortable and the natural reaction is to simply hit sell," said Randy Frederick, managing director of trading and derivatives for Charles Schwab.

+"Markets are also a bit stretched to the upside and are also probably due for some pullback."

 Meanwhile, the ADP National Employment report showed private payrolls increased more than expected in July, pointing to continued labor market resilience that could shield the economy from a recession.

+U.S. second-quarter earnings are now expected to fall 5.9% from a year earlier, as per Refinitiv data, compared with a 7.9% decline estimated a week earlier.

+The benchmark S&P 500 .SPX and tech-heavy Nasdaq .IXIC took a breather in the previous session as investors entered a seasonally slow August.

-On the earnings front, CVS Health CorpCVS.N added 3.1% on beating Wall Street estimates for quarterly profit, boosted by strength in its pharmacy benefit management unit and lower-than-expected medical costs in its health insurance business.
+CVS Health CorpCVS.N added 1.8% on beating Wall Street estimates for quarterly profit, boosted by strength in its pharmacy benefit management unit and lower-than-expected medical costs in its health insurance business.

+DuPont de NemoursDD.N fell 1.7% on reporting a 7% fall in quarterly revenue due to weakness in the electronics and industrial unit.

-Declining issues outnumbered advancers by a 5.34-to-1 ratio on the NYSE and a 3.31-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers by a 6.59-to-1 ratio on the NYSE and a 3.61-to-1 ratio on the Nasdaq.

-The S&P index recorded 10 new 52-week highs and four new lows, while the Nasdaq recorded 34 new highs and 88 new lows.
+The S&P index recorded five new 52-week highs and four new lows, while the Nasdaq recorded 24 new highs and 40 new lows.

 US loses top AAA credit rating from Fitch https://tmsnrt.rs/3OgSgb2